Wow, Indeed: Airline Ceases Operations, Leaving Travelers Stranded And Angry

 "WOW AIR has ceased operation.
 All WOW AIR flights have been cancelled," the low-cost Iceland-based airline announced Thursday morning.

 For many passengers, the news confirmed their worst-case scenario.
-Wow had already canceled a number of international flights out of Newark, N.J., Baltimore's BWI and other airports Wednesday night.
+Wow had already canceled a number of international flights out of Newark, N.J., Baltimore/Washington International Airport and other airports Wednesday night.
 In several cases, those cancellations followed hours of delays.

 "The airline offered hotel accommodations until the next flight," Wow customer Suher Adi said, adding, "but that's not going happen."